ExplainableML/eml_website/content/team/lukas-thede.md

 ---

 # Profile
-Lukas is a research scientist with the EML research group.
-He received both his bachelor's degree and master's degree in Industrial Engineering and Management from the Karlsruhe Institute of Technology (KIT).
-During his studies, Lukas worked as an intern at Mercedes-Benz in Stuttgart and at Ernst & Young in Berlin.
+Lukas is currently pursuing his PhD with the EML research group.
+He obtained his bachelor's and master's degrees in Industrial Engineering and Management from the Karlsruhe Institute of Technology (KIT).
+While studying, Lukas completed internships at Mercedes-Benz in Stuttgart and at Ernst & Young in Berlin.

-His primary research interests are explainable AI as well as zero- and few-shot learning problems, particularly with applications in the medical domain.
+His main research interest is to understand model transfer across distribution shifts.
+Currently, his work focuses on continually shifting data distributions, i.e. continual learning.